CrunchyData/postgres-operator/hugo/content/operatorcli/pgo-overview.md

     pgo create user --selector=name=mycluster --username=somepguser --password=somepassword --managed

-Those commands are identical in function, and create on the mycluster Postgres cluster, a user named *somepguser*, with a password of *somepassword*, the account is *managed* meaning that these credentials are stored as a Secret on the Kube cluster in the Operator namespace.
+Those commands are identical in function, and create on the mycluster Postgres cluster, a user named *somepguser*, with a password of *somepassword*, the account is *managed* meaning that these credentials are stored as a Secret on the Kubernetes cluster in the Operator namespace.

 Postgres users can be deleted using the following command: